Facebooklessness

 Well, that was okay with me.
 I understood and accepted that.
 I liked Facebook.

 The next issue is the marvelous freedom of speech.
-At first, Zuckerberg was on the side of freedom to a pretty amazing degree, even to announcing he would tolerate Holocaust debate on the site, but that was put a stop to at the next level.
-The ADL ordered advertisers to pull his funding for a month, and he got back in line.
+At first, Zuckerberg was on the side of freedom to a pretty amazing degree, even to announcing he would tolerate Holocaust debate on the site.
+That was put a stop to at the next level.
+The ADL ordered advertisers to pull his funding for a month.
+He got back in line.
 The ones who actually pay for the site get to decide what’s going to be on it.
-The ungrateful Facebook users were unwilling to pay even a dime for something they were using and enjoying every day.
+The ungrateful Facebook users were unwilling to pay even a dime for something they used and enjoyed every day.

 You can’t expect things to be free of charge and stay free of control.
 So, here came the control and it got gradually worse for years, until now we have Facebook choosing a side on health issues and silencing dissent, and teaching us the correct response to having our cities burned.